lewang/ws-butler/README.md

 [![Build Status](https://travis-ci.org/lewang/ws-butler.png)](http://travis-ci.org/lewang/ws-butler)
 [![NonGNU ELPA](https://elpa.nongnu.org/nongnu/ws-butler.svg)](https://elpa.nongnu.org/nongnu/ws-butler.html)

-## ws-butler -- an unobtrusive way to trim spaces from end of line
+## ws-butler -- an unobtrusive way to trim whitespace

-- Only lines touched get trimmed.
-If the white space at end of buffer is changed, then blank lines at the end of buffer are truncated respecting `require-final-newline`.
+1. Only lines edited get meaningless whitespace trimmed (e.g. end-of-line).

-- Trimming only happens when saving.
+2. Trimming only happens when saving.

 ## What does unobtrusive mean?

-The user is not made explicitly aware when trimming happens.
-You keep working and the butler takes care of whitespace for you.

-This means if point is at a location that was trimmed, point is not moved, but the data on disk has been cleaned up (revert the buffer to confirm).
+"Unobtrusive" is doing double duty here.

+1. `ws-butler` is keeping frivolous whitespace at bay in the background.
+    - The user doesn't enable `show-trailing-whitespace`, seeing whitespace is wasted mental energy.
+2. In a cooperative environment, the user is considerate of other people's time by not making PRs that contain meaningless whitespace change.

 ### Not moving point because of space deletion.

 By default, ws-butler preserves "virtual spaces" in front of point if necessary.
 The file on disk is cleaned up however.

 This can be disabled with `ws-butler-keep-whitespace-before-point`.

 #### Trimming only specific lines.

-There might be lines you don't want to get trimmed, e.g. spaces in multiline strings.
+There might be lines you don't want to get trimmed, e.g. spaces in multi-line strings.
 The behavior can be customized through `ws-butler-trim-predicate`.
 This variable should hold a function that expects 2 arguments (region beginning and end) and should return true only for regions that one wants to get trimmed.
 As an example

     (setq ws-butler-trim-predicate
           (lambda (beg end)